Article

 In an age where instant gratification reigns and the virtues of perseverance and steadfastness seem like things of the past, teaching your child the value of setting and achieving goals has become all the more important.
 While it may seem like a topic for older children, setting goals can actually begin as early as elementary school.

 Why start goal setting with your child?
 There are many benefits to doing so early: it can help teach the value of working hard toward a goal in the future and delaying gratification until getting there.
-It also teaches children the value of responsibility and time management.
+Setting goals also teaches children the value of responsibility and time management.
 With pursuing a goal, children grow in perseverance and develop grit.
 Lastly, goal setting gives a child greater self-confidence; with every accomplished goal, your child will grow with a sense of accomplishment and have greater confidence in his or her abilities.

 Sit down with your child and discuss what kinds of goals he or she wants to accomplish.
 It doesn’t necessarily have to be something academic; it can be something fun, like learning how to ride a bike!
 Not sure where to start?
 Check out the following tips.

-1. Choose a goal that is just out of reach
+1. Choose a Goal That is Just Out of Reach

 Goals should be attainable, but they should require some effort.
 This is so that your child can really push himself or herself to meet a new challenge versus just doing what is comfortable.
 If your child’s goals seem unrealistic, he or she may attempt the goal and then give up early.
-Help your child reign it in and decide on a goal that’s more achievable.
-Note: while it would be great for your child to achieve a goal, if he or she is not able to, at the very least, he or she can learn the process of pursuing a goal.
-All goals aren’t going to be realized, but that is OK!
+Help your child reign it in and set a goal that’s more achievable.

-2. Break it down (the 5Ws)
+2. Break It Down (the 5Ws)

 Here’s where the 5 Ws (and how) come in, which will help break down how your child can achieve goals.

-What does your child want to do?
+What: What does your child want to do?

-How will your child do it?
+How: How will your child do it?

-When will your child do it?
+When: When will your child do it?

-Where will your child do it?
+Where: Where will your child do it?

-Who are the people that can help?
+Who: Who are the people that can help?

-Why is this goal important for your child?
+Why: Why is this goal important for your child?

 Here’s an example of setting a goal:

-Improve in a reading level
+What: Improve in a reading level

-Get a reading list from school and try to read all the books on it by the end of summer
+How: Get a reading list from school and try to read all the books on it by the end of summer

-Every Monday, Wednesday, and Friday from 2:00 PM-2:30 PM, read an accelerated book for 30 minutes
+When: Every Monday, Wednesday, and Friday from 2:00 PM-2:30 PM, read an accelerated book for 30 minutes

-At the library
+Where: At the library

-Need parents to drive to the library
+Who: Need parents to drive to the library

-Because I want to be able to read above grade level
+Why: Because I want to be able to read above grade level

 Breaking down the goal will help make the goal more manageable.
 Teaching your child how to chunk the goal into more achievable steps is an important skill so that, in the future, large projects, or even loftier goals, won’t seem so out of reach.